vercel/next.js/docs/advanced-features/static-html-export.md

 ## Caveats

 - With `next export`, we build a HTML version of your app.
 At export time we will run the [`getInitialProps`](/docs/pages/ssr-with-getInitialProps.md) in your pages.
-The `req` and `res` fields of the [`context`](/docs/pages/ssr-with-getInitialProps.md#context-object) object will be empty objects during export as there is no server running.
+The `req` and `res` fields of the [`context`](/docs/pages/ssr-with-getInitialProps.md#context-object) object will be empty objects during export as there is no server running
 - You won't be able to render HTML dynamically when static exporting, as we pre-build the HTML files.
-If you need to do dynamic rendering use Next.js without this feature.
+If you need to do dynamic rendering use Next.js without this feature